iancharles/cloudbuster/README.md

 - Fix size get function and add logic to main to show available types
 - Add more checks for missing values
 - Add more functions to automatically get default values
-    - Add function to get default key values
+    - Add function to get default instance roles
-- Modularize user data function, add OS logic
 - Add more helpful outputs